meescool/meescool/README.md

 😄 My pronouns: she/her <br>
 🌱 I’m currently learning: the MERN web stack and OpenGL<br>
 🔭 I’m currently working on: freelance wordpress development and illustrations <br>
-⚡ Fun fact: I once was VERY serious in becoming a professional runner :')
+⚡ Fun fact: My favorite game of all time is Chrono Trigger <3

 Hi there!
 I'm a developer and illustrator based in Nebraska.
 I really enjoy the act of creating, and found that code and art have a